Conformal Invariance of Spin Correlations in the Planar Ising Model: Holomorphic Spinors and Correlation Functions

-hence it is sufficient to show that we can make this quantity arbitrary close to $1$ by choosing appropriately $a$ and $\gamma$.
-We first fix a crosscut $\gamma$ in such a way that $\Omega(a_1)$ would be Carath\'eodory close to $\Omega$ as seen from $a_1$ and then put $a$ deeply inside $\Omega_{a}$, so that $\Omega_{a}$ would be Carath\'eodory close to $\Omega$ as seen from $a$.
-If two domains are Carath\`eodory close, then the conformal maps from these domains to $\bH$ mapping the pole to $i$ (and say, with positive derivative there) are uniformly close on compacts together with their derivatives.
-Thus, the lemma follows from continuity of the half-plane functions $\langle\sigma_{a_1}\dots\sigma_{a_k}\rangle_{\bH}^{+}$ with respect to positions of $\Ak$. \end{proof}
+as $\delta\to 0$, hence it is sufficient to show that we can make this quantity arbitrarily close to $1$ by choosing $a_1$ and $\gamma$ appropriately.
+We first choose a cross-cut $\gamma$ in such a way that $\Omega''$ would be Carath\'eodory-close to $\Omega$ as seen from $a_2,\dots,a_n$ and then put $a_1$ deeply inside $\Omega'$, so that $\Omega'$ would be Carath\'eodory close to $\Omega$ as seen from $a_1$.
+If two domains are Carath\'eodory-close, then the conformal maps from these domains to $\bH$ mapping the marked point to $i$ (say, with positive derivative there) are uniformly close on compact sets together with their derivatives.
+Thus, the lemma follows from continuity of the half-plane functions $\langle\sigma_{a_1}\dots\sigma_{a_n}\rangle_{\bH}^{+}$ with respect to positions of $a_1,\dots,a_n$. \end{proof}